learn-co-students/swift-wwdc-badges-collections-ios-0616/README.md

 3. Use optional unwrapping to handle the case of the speaker who has not been provided with a room assignment.
 Include a message in the returned array that you can bring to your production manager which reads:
   `<speaker> has not been assigned to a room.`
-  *We've got to get Mr. Babbage's room sorted out before show time.*
+  *We've got to get that room assignment sorted out before show time.*

 ### III.
 Audience Capacities